LeeKwanChak/weather_app/README.md

 ![Weather App Screenshot](screenshot.png)

 Welcome to my first programming side project — a full-stack Weather App built with Python and Flask.
-This web application displays the current weather and a upcoming forecast weather for any location using the OpenWeatherMap API.
+This web application displays the current weather and the upcoming weather forecast for any location using the OpenWeatherMap API.
 It includes a clean and responsive interface with the following key features:

 - Weather-based background videos that change with current weather conditions